skibblenybbles/django-grunt/README.md

 Django 1.5+, so you'll need to make some adjustments for older versions of Django.
-The refactor of the generic view `get_context_data()` method into its own mixin base class was a great change, because it allows you to set up mixins like this example that safely call `super()` and only need to be mixed in through inheritance to override generic view functionality.
+The refactor of the generic view `get_context_data()` method into its own mixin base class was a great change, because it allows you to set up mixin classes like this that safely call `super()` and simply need to be inherited to override generic view functionality.

-If you're not using class-based views, or you're not ready to commit to providing your own generic view class overrides, you can alternatively add `"grunt.context_processors.grunt_config"` to your `TEMPLATE_CONTEXT_PROCESSORS` in your settings file.
+If you're not using class-based views, or you're not ready to commit to providing your own generic view class overrides, you can alternatively add `"grunt.context_processors.grunt_config"` to `TEMPLATE_CONTEXT_PROCESSORS` in your settings file.
 This will add the `grunt_js` and `grunt_css` boolean values to all of your templates whose views use a `RequestContext`.